stachu540/HiRezAPI/README.md

 ## Question and suggestions
 Any more questions or some suggestions changes are welcome.
 Don't be shy, just open your [Issues](https://github.com/stachu540/HiRezAPI/issues) if you have some problem.
 [Pull Request's](https://github.com/stachu540/HiRezAPI/pulls) and any other contribution are welcome.

+## Disclaimer

+HiRezAPI is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Hi-Rez Studios, Inc.